Bharat Our Land Class 9- Summary & NCERT Solutions

 (d) Criticism

-The poet employs rhetorical questions such as “which other river can match her grace?” to strongly highlight the unique greatness of India’s natural and spiritual features.
+Ans.
+The poet uses rhetorical questions such as ‘which other river can match her grace?’ to strongly highlight the unique greatness of India’s natural and spiritual features.
 These questions are not meant to be answered but are used to create a powerful sense of pride and admiration.

 Extract 2